A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 Neither ``model-free'' nor ``model-based'' maps onto the reduced-form versus structural distinction in econometrics.
 Both labels refer to whether the algorithm uses an explicit representation of $P$ and $r$, not to whether the analyst makes structural assumptions about preferences or equilibrium.
 A ``model-based'' RL algorithm needs only a representation of $P$ and $r$, regardless of whether those objects arise from structural assumptions about human behavior.
-Conversely, ``model-free'' does not mean ``assumption-free''; both variants operate within an MDP, which itself imposes the Markov assumption on the state.
-In the inference tradition, ``model'' refers to a set of agents, preferences, exclusion restrictions, and equilibrium concepts.
+Conversely, ``model-free'' does not mean ``assumption-free''; both variants operate within a Markov decision process (MDP), whose state must contain the information needed to predict the next state and reward given the action.
+This sufficiency requirement is the Markov property.
+In the inference tradition, ``model'' refers to agents, preferences, equilibrium concepts, and exclusion restrictions that rule out specified direct effects.
 It is therefore possible to specify a rich structural model but solve for its equilibrium using a model-free RL algorithm as a computational tool, as in Section~\ref{section:rl_econ_models}.